Frequently Asked Questions

 You can wire the funds, send them via a service like TransferWise, or send them by check.
 We typically request that funds be wired as out-of-state checks and those over a specific amount of money will be held by the bank for approximately ten days.
 In this case we have no access to the funds to make payments.
 With wire transfers we don’t encounter that problem and the funds are available to us for disbursement within 24-48 hours.
 Wire transfers also better facilitate the establishment of accounts with international clients.
 As discussed below, we also accept deposits via credit card subject to a transaction fee to ensure the account is not under-funded by the deduction of fees by the merchant bank.

 How will you let me know when I need to transfer more money into the account?

-As discussed in more detail in our retainer agreement, you will receive monthly reports of the expenses paid out of the account.
-When those reports are prepared TSEMCI ™ will evaluate whether sufficient funds are on deposit to pay remaining and anticipated expenses or whether additional funds will be needed.
-If additional monies are needed TSEMCI ™ will discuss with you and your agency how much is needed to replenishing escrow.
-In some instances, the agency will tell us how much additional monies it wants deposited into escrow for purposes of replenishment.
+As discussed in more detail in our management agreement, you will receive monthly reports of the expenses paid out of the account.
+When those reports are prepared, TSEMCI™ will evaluate whether sufficient funds are on deposit to pay remaining and anticipated expenses or whether additional funds will be needed.
+If additional monies are needed TSEMCI™ will discuss with you and your agency (if you are working with one) any applicable requirements in your gestational surrogacy agreement (GSA) regarding account balances, the amount of money on deposit, the funds remaining to be paid, and TSEMCI™ will make a recommendation of the amount that is needed to replenish the escrow account.
+In some instances, the agency will advise us how much money it wants deposited into escrow for purposes of replenishment.